 The NDDK advises seeking immediate medical help if you or someone you know has these severe pancreatitis symptoms:

-- Pain or tenderness in the abdomen that is severe or becomes worse
+- Pain or tenderness in your abdomen that is severe or becomes worse

 - Nausea and vomiting